benc-uk/nanomon/readme.md

 ## Appendix: Prometheus

-NanoMon has support for Prometheus metrics, which are exposed from the runner service via HTTP in the standard text-based exposition format.
+NanoMon has support for exporting & exposing Prometheus metrics, which are exposed from the runner service via HTTP in the standard text-based exposition format.
 When configuring NanoMon as a scraping target use the url `http://<runner-host>:8080/metrics` (the port can be changed with `PROMETHEUS_PORT`)

 This feature is disabled by default and is enabled by setting the `PROMETHEUS_ENABLE` env var, when enabled the metrics can be fetched/scraped from the `/metrics` endpoint.
 The active monitors will be provided as labelled Prometheus gauges (one gauge per monitor), these labels will hold the values for the monitor status (0 = OK, 1 = Error, 2 = Failed), and values of each numeric monitor output (string outputs are not applicable to Prometheus)

-Using Prometheus means you many not need to run the NanoMon frontend, as you can visualize the data through other tools, and optionally enable things like the Prometheus alerts.
+Using Prometheus means you many not need to run the NanoMon frontend, as you can visualize the data through other tools like Grafana, and optionally enable things like the Prometheus alerts.

 Example of metrics